Arna Ásgrímsdóttir

-Arna Sif Ásgrímsdóttir (born 12 August 1992) is an Icelandic footballer who plays as a defender for Icelandic club Þór/KA and the Iceland national team.
+Arna Sif Ásgrímsdóttir (born 12 August 1992) is an Icelandic footballer who plays as a defender.
 She had previously played for Valur in Iceland and Kopparbergs/Göteborg FC in Sweden.

 Club career

 In 2011 Arna Sif became captain of Þór/KA and switched from playing in midfield to central defence.
 After guiding the club to their first ever Úrvalsdeild title in 2012, she was named Akureyri's Athlete of the Year.
 Arna Sif joined Swedish Damallsvenskan club Kopparbergs/Göteborg FC in February 2015, after impressing in a short trial period.
-At 22-years-old she had played for Þór/KA for the previous eight seasons.
+At the age of 22 she had played for Þór/KA for the previous eight seasons.

-In November 2015, she returned to play in the Úrvalsdeild when she sign a contract with Valur.
+In November 2015, she returned to play in the Úrvalsdeild when she signed a contract with Valur.

 International career

-Arna Sif made her senior debut for the Iceland national team in August 2014, playing in a 1–0 World Cup qualifying defeat by Denmark at Laugardalsvöllur in Reykjavík.
+Arna Sif made her senior debut for the Iceland national team in August 2014, playing in a World Cup qualifying match lost to Denmark by 1-0 at Laugardalsvöllur in Reykjavík.